influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/working/event-handler-setup.md

 ### Requirements

-To configure Kapacitor with Telegraf, you need:
+To configure Kapacitor with Telegraf, the following will be needed:

 * a Telegram bot
 * a Telegram API access token
-* your Telegram chat id
+* a Telegram chat id

 >
 ##### Telegram Bot